National Register of Historic Places listings in South Philadelphia

 This is a list of the National Register of Historic Places listings in South Philadelphia.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in South Philadelphia, Pennsylvania, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below may be seen in an online map.

-There are 582 properties and districts listed on the National Register in Philadelphia, including 67 National Historic Landmarks.
-South Philadelphia includes 61 of these properties and districts, including 2 National Historic Landmarks; the city's remaining properties and districts are listed elsewhere.
+There are more than 600 properties and districts listed on the National Register in Philadelphia, including 67 National Historic Landmarks.
+South Philadelphia includes 64 of these properties and districts, including 2 National Historic Landmarks; the city's remaining properties and districts are listed elsewhere.
 One site is split between South Philadelphia and other parts of the city, and is thus included on multiple lists.